When is it Smarter to Choose AWS Over Google Cloud Platform

 AWS has a different strategy - they are consistently - year in, year out - lowering their prices and providing new services that make it possible to tackle specific problems in a more cost-efficient way than older solutions; to name a few examples from recent years - Amazon Aurora, AWS Glue, Amazon DynamoDB or Amazon Kinesis).

 The competitors have adopted a different strategy which is focused on attracting customers with lower prices, but ultimately, they are companies focused on profit X. You can compare such strategy to the drug dealers’s tactics: the first one is for free.
 I would also like to address a FUD from the referenced article.
-It is simply not true that AWS does not provide discounts or do not invest in companies that are coming to the cloud - our company (Pattern Match) as a verified APN partner can confirm that we were able to negotiate prices and discounts for PoCs and new workloads for our customers.
+It is simply not true that AWS does not provide discounts or do not invest in companies that are coming to the cloud as a verified APN partner can confirm that we were able to negotiate prices and discounts for PoCs and new workloads for our customers.

 Portfolio